screwdriver-cd/guide/docs/user-guide/metadata.md

       - set-coverage-and-test-results: |
           meta set tests.coverage 100 # this should be the coverage percentage number meta set tests.results 10/10 # this should be `pass_tests_number/total_tests_number`
+          meta set tests.results /test/testReport.html # this should be a relative path to a build artifact meta set tests.results /test/coverageReport.html # this should be a relative path to a build artifact
 ```

 > Note: metadata will override SonarQube results